 There are several reasons to have a new roof installed before your new gutters, but the main reason is that gutters typically have to be uninstalled before a new roof can be placed on your home, especially when the gutters are attached to your roof.
-This not only lengthens the installation process, but it also puts your new gutter system at risk of being damaged during uninstallation and reinstallation.
+This not only lengthens the installation process but also puts your new gutter system at risk of being damaged during uninstallation and reinstallation.
 Repairs and re-painting your gutters can be an expensive headache as well.

 While it is usually best to have a new gutter system installed after your roof, sometimes this is not possible.
 If your gutters are damaged or ineffective, you may have no other choice but to have them installed before your new roofing system.
-In this case, it is best to have protection built in to the contract with the contractor so that your gutters are protected.
+In this case, it is best to have protection built into the contract with the contractor so that your gutters are protected.

 Unlike some traditional sectional gutters with attached gutter guards, the BELDON® LeafGuard gutter protection system does not need to be attached to the roof.
-In fact, this one-piece seamless gutters system can be installed to your home’s fascia to help eliminate the problem of having to decide whether to have new gutters installed before or after your new roof.
+In fact, this one-piece seamless gutters system can be installed on your home’s fascia to help eliminate the problem of having to decide whether to have new gutters installed before or after your new roof.
 Plus, this system is the only one on the market that is guaranteed to remain clog-free.
 For more information, contact us today.